-Dr Tom Monie is a protein biochemist with a long-standing interest in infection and immunity.
+Dr Tom Monie is the Academic Director for Biological Sciences at the Institute.
+He is a protein biochemist with a long-standing interest in many areas of biology.
+His research career has addressed various topics relating to infection and immunity.
 He is a Fellow of Christ's College, University of Cambridge, where he also acts as a Tutor and the Director of Studies in Part 1A Biological Natural Sciences.

 Tom's extensive experience in teaching within the University includes undergraduate supervisions, practical classes and lectures; he currently delivers the first year "Genes in Action" course for the Biology of Cells.
-Recent publication topics have included cat allergy - which was a global media story- Crohn's Disease, inherited auto-inflammatory genetic diseases, species variation in immunity and inflammation.
+Recent publication topics have included cat allergy which was a global media story- Crohn's Disease, inherited auto-inflammatory genetic diseases, species variation in immunity and inflammation.